Catmushroom11/The-Candy-Monster/README.md

-# chatbot-
+# The Candy Monster-
-This code will be a chat box that is interactive and will respond to what you write.
-It's a set code so it will only change with you answers.
+This code will be an arcade style game.
+I'm trying to figure out how to use tkinter in the  replit IDE, but it's not working.
+If you know how please help!
+If not I will hopefully have it finished and working soon.